 However, a vegan diet is not;

-– The answer to climate change
+– The answer to our environmental and food sustainability issues

 – The cure for every known health issue

 – Easy to follow.
 This is especially true if you dislike vegetables and pulses.
 And yes, I have met vegans who don’t like vegetables.
 Good luck with that.

 The environmental impact of animal farming is of significant concern to many who switch to veganism.
 It’s a complex and knotty issue.
 Yes, certain crops have a much lower water footprint than farmed animals, but this varies between grass-fed and grain-fed livestock.

 There’s also a few surprising figures too… For instance, lets look at the different waterfootprints of chicken, beef, and cocoa beans:

 I have yet to hear anyone say they are giving up meat AND chocolate to help the environment!

 The boom in veganism has also brought with it an explosion of plastic wrapped ultra-processed foodstuffs like meat-free burgers and fake mince.
 Heavily reliant on processed soya or fungus grown in fermentation tanks, these plastic shrouded concoctions heavily undermine the environmentally-friendly-veganism argument.

 Of course, meat and dairy products aren’t for everyone.
 There is no one-size-fits-all diet, we each have unique preferences and requirements.
 But let’s not lose sight of how nutritionally sound ethically reared meat and and dairy can be.